OpenDMA/opendma-spec/OpenDMA-Spec.md

 ##### §2.6 Nullability

 The OpenDMA data model knows the special value *null* as representation for “not assigned”.

-This is only available for single valued data.
-Multi valued data cannot contain *null* values as individual elements and it cannot be *null* in it's entirety.
-It would be represented as an empty list or set instead.
+*Null* values are only available for single valued data.
+Multi valued data can neither contain *null* values as individual elements nor can it be *null* in it's entirety.
+It always contains a potentially empty list or set.

 #### §3 Properties